ejpcmac/config/README.md

     * `zshrc` - system-wide Zsh configuration file. *This one is not used by Nix but is present for outside-of-Nix configuration on FreeBSD and computers where Nix is installed in single-user mode.*
+* `karabiner` - some configuration for Karabiner Elements, mainly to handle my TypeMatrix keyboard and make my Yubikey usable while my layout is in BÉPO.
 * `Nix`
     * Root - main modules for the global environment, Nix, tmux, vim, XServer and Zsh.